On reachability of Markov decision processes: a novel state-classification-based PI approach: Abstract

 \section{Abstract}

-This paper concentrates on the reliability of a discrete-time controlled Markov system with finite states and actions, and aims to give an efficient algorithm for obtaining an optimal (control) policy that makes the system have the maximal reliability for every initial state.
-After establishing the existence of an optimal policy, for the computation of optimal policies, we introduce the concept of an absorbing set of a stationary policy, and find some characterization and a computational method of the absorbing sets.
-Using the largest absorbing set, we build a novel optimality equation (OE), and prove the uniqueness of a solution of the OE.
-Furthermore, we provide a policy iteration algorithm of optimal policies, and prove that an optimal policy and the maximal reliability can be obtained in a finite number of iterations.
+This paper concentrates on the reaching probability of discrete-time Markov decision processes (MDPs) with finite states and actions, and aims to give a novel approach for obtaining an optimal policy that makes the MDPs have the minimal reaching probability.
+After establishing the existence of an optimal policy, in order to compute optimal policies, we introduce the concept of an absorbing set for a stationary policy, and find a computational method of the largest absorbing set.
+Using the largest absorbing set, we derive an improved optimality equation (IOE), and prove the uniqueness of solution of the IOE.
+By the uniqueness of solution of the IOE, we provide a novel state-classification-based policy iteration (PI) approach, and prove that an optimal policy and the minimal reaching probability can be obtained by a new state-classification-based PI algorithm in a finite number of iterations.
+Moreover, we prove that the number of calculations in one iteration of the PI algorithm here is less than that the PI algorithm for the equivalent average MDPs in \cite{DM22}.
 Finally, an example in reliability and maintenance problems is given to illustrate our results.